dbrattli/Expression/README.md

             assert False
 ```

-Note that when matching keyword arguments, then the tag field must be specified for
+Note that when matching keyword arguments, then the `tag` keyword argument must be
-static type checkers to work correctly.
-It's not required for the code to work properly,
+specified for static type checkers to check exhaustiveness correctly.
+It's not required
-but it's recommended.
+for the code to work properly, but it's recommended to avoid typing errors.

 ## Notable differences between Expression and F\#